 At the same time, it encourages companies with whom we have partnership to adopt good management practices and multiply the benefits of responsible and ethical business.

-- For 80% of strategic suppliers to have a performance rate equal to or greater than 8
+In 2017, 27% of strategic suppliers had a performance rate of equal to or greater than 8